 Coincidentally, the story for the first four OVA episodes mostly lines up with the first four Horimiya episodes, although there are differences in which scenes are covered.
 The fourth OVA episode covers plot elements that the main anime didn’t adapt until Horimiya Episode 5.

-In addition, two additional Hori-san to Miyamura-kun OVA episodes are being planned for release in May 2021.
+In addition, two additional Hori-san to Miyamura-kun OVA episodes are being planned for release on May 25, 2021.
 The two OVA episodes will adapt stories from the chapters titled Midsummer’s Day and A Kind Person.

 Horimiya manga compared to the anime